ckan/ckan/doc/api/index.rst

 do something in the web interface they'll be authorized to do it via the API as well.

-When calling an API function that requires authorization, you must authenticate yourself by providing your API key with your HTTP request.
+When calling an API function that requires authorization, you must authenticate yourself by providing your API key or API token with your HTTP request.
 To find your API key, login to the CKAN site using its web interface and visit your user profile page.
+To generate new API token visit **API Tokens** tab available from your puser profile's page.

 To provide your API key in an HTTP request, include it in either an